cloud-gov/cg-site/README.md

 - The contents inside `_assets/` folder store your Javascript, SCSS/CSS, images, and other media assets are managed by  [jekyll-assets](https://github.com/envygeeks/jekyll-assets).
 Assets are combined, compressed, and automatically available in your theme

-- If you look at `package.json` you will see that the `npm run federalist` command that will run when running on the cloud.gov Pages platform.
+- If you look at `package.json` you will see that the `npm run pages` command that will run when running on the cloud.gov Pages platform.

 - Do not edit files in the `_site/` folder.
 These files are auto-generated, and any change you make in the folder will be overwritten.